lkrenn/Market-Making-With-Crypto/README.md

   <img src="./img/r_price.png" width="350" title="hover text">
 </p>

-We can get an idea of how this model works by considering the following chart:
+We can get an idea of how this model works by considering the chart below.
+Red dots indicate that a market order has been submitted and has filled one of our ask-limit-orders.
+Similarly, a green dot indicates that a market order has filled one of our buy-limit-orders.

 <p align="center">
   <img src="./img/sim.png" width="1000" title="hover text">